 All of you know that Nepal is a country of the Himalayas and you can expect the picturesque view of mountain ranges.

 The high ranges mountain summit is going to blow your mind, and it is worth visiting Nepal.
 You can explore mountains above 8000 meters from a variety of angles according to time and weather.

 Nepali is the official language in Nepal, and English is the secondary language.
 You can speak English while traveling to Nepal as most people understands the English Language.

 Nepal is a colorful garden of 36 ethnic groups and 4 castes.
 Although Nepal is a secular state, most of the people are Hindus followed by a low percentage of Buddhist and very few percent of Muslims.

 While trekking in Mountain Regions, Sherpas are the people who guide you while trekking in Nepal.
 They follow Buddhism as the main religion.

 Wildlife tourism is the main attraction in Nepal.
 Nepal is rich in wild diversity with a large variety of plants and animals can be found.

 Wildlife is categorized into two classes.
 One is Common, and another one is protected.
 To protect diverse fauna, Nepal has established a number of National Parks.

-You can visit Chitwan National Park for Elephant Ride where you can observe the variety of species like One-Horned Rhino, Bengal Tiger, Gharial, etc. Chitwan National Park is the first National Park of Nepal with 932 km2 listed on World Heritage Sites.
+You can visit Chitwan National Park for Elephant Ride where you can observe a variety of species like One-Horned Rhino, Bengal Tiger, Gharial, etc. Chitwan National Park is the first National Park of Nepal with 932 km2 listed on World Heritage Sites.
 Besides this, there are more protected areas for endangered species.

 Protected Areas in Nepal